misavojte/GazePlotterDocs/upload-data/index.md

 ### workspace data import
 You can also select `.json` data from the GazePlotter workspace for data upload.
 This is useful if you want to share your data with someone else.

-## Reload demo data button
+## Reload Demo button

-To revert the workspace to its initial state, hit `Reload demo data` button.
+To revert the workspace to its initial state, hit `Reload Demo` button.
 This will remove all the data from the workspace and load the demo data again.